Get Started in Galaxy Store

 Make the most from your games.
 Discover different ways to generate revenue in Galaxy Store.

 Learn more about Samsung IAP.
 Review the online Samsung IAP documentation.

 How to register your app and in-app items in Seller Portal.

 Manage in-app items.
-If you are providing in-app items, read about how to register and manage your in-app items in Seller Portal.
+Read more about how to manage your in-app items in Seller Portal.

 Review the Seller Portal User Guide.
 Review information about Seller Portal.

 You can test your app before releasing it in Galaxy Store.

 Beta test your app.
 Learn how to deploy your app for beta testing and receive valuable feedback from testers.

 Test your in-app item transactions.
 Test your Samsung IAP integration, such as in-app item offering, purchase, and payment functionality.
 Available for closed beta testing only.